-In Baking & Pastry Arts you will learn some of the foundations and skills necessary to create beautiful cakes, cookies, and pastries.
+Description: In Baking & Pastry Arts you will learn some of the foundations and skills necessary to create beautiful cakes, cookies, and pastries.
 Students will continue to apply industry level safety and sanitation standards while learning preparation techniques and principles used in baking to prepare a wide array of baked goods, pastries, and confections.
-Students will explore gluten-free baking recipe planning & preparation, altering & preparing recipes to address other allergies/dietary restrictions.

-Human Development: Prenatal-Toddler - FC220 NEW COURSE
+Human Development: Prenatal-Toddler

-In this class students study the physical, intellectual, social, and emotional development of a child from conception to age 3.
+Description: In this class students study the physical, intellectual, social, and emotional development of a child from conception to age 3.
 Topics include development theories, conception, prenatal development, labor & birth, infant development and toddler development.
 This class is a basic foundation course for any student wanting to pursue a career working with children in any capacity and is a great stepping stone to the Child Development course.
 Do not take this class if you've already taken Child Development.

-Child Development: Pre-K - Teen - FC221
+Child Development: Pre-K - Teen

-Prerequisites: Human Development: Prenatal-Toddler recommended, not required.
+Prerequisites: Human Development: Prenatal-

+Toddler recommended, not required.

-This course is designed for students who are interested in the development of children from preschool through high school, as well as those who may want to choose a career working with children, especially from an educational standpoint.
+Description: This course is designed for students who are interested in the development of children from preschool through high school, as well as those who may want to choose a career working with children, especially from an educational standpoint.
 In this course you will focus on the physical, social, emotional and intellectual development of a child from ages 3 to 18.
-Students will have the opportunity to observe children in a variety of educational settings.
 This is a great companion course to Human Development: Prenatal through Toddlerhood, which is recommended prior but not required for this course.

-Adulting 101 - FC230
+Adulting 101

-This course is designed to teach successful strategies for life after high school.
+Description: This course is designed to teach successful strategies for life after high school.
 Topics include: personal health & wellness, college & career readiness, consumer & personal finances, independent living skills, basic cooking skills and more!
 Start out on the right path to independence with knowledge and confidence!

-Textile Design - FC241
+Textile Design

-Students will be able to demonstrate knowledge and skill in proper use of the sewing machine.
+Description: Students will be able to demonstrate knowledge and skill in proper use of the sewing machine.
 We'll discuss fabrics/fibers and learn which types are best suited for various projects & patterns.
 Students will understand pattern layout and fabric cutting by properly reading the pattern guide and following a series of pictorial steps along with written directions.
 Students will complete several projects which will demonstrate mastery of key elements of sewing and design.
 Project materials are provided by the student.